Snaacky/theindex/README.md

 ## Parameters

-Here is a collection of the possible ENV-variables with their default values you should set in your `.env` file:
+Here is a collection of the possible environment variables with their default values you should set in your `.env` file:

 | Parameter                    | Function                                                                                             | Default                              |
 |------------------------------|------------------------------------------------------------------------------------------------------|--------------------------------------|